 We are blessed to be a nation of immigrants, but we are also a nation of laws.

-The crisis on our Southern border during the summer of 2014 underscored the inadequacy of our federal government’s efforts to secure that border and the mixed messages that are being sent to people living in Central America by President Obama’s clearly stated reluctance to enforce our immigration laws.
+The crisis on our Southern border underscores the inadequacy of our federal government’s efforts to secure that border and the mixed messages that are being sent to people living in Central America by President Obama’s clearly stated reluctance to enforce our immigration laws.

 Our nation's immigration laws need to be thoroughly reviewed and extensively changed.
 However, first and foremost, we need to enforce our existing immigration laws and take all necessary steps to secure our borders.